crestedgecko2002/tvm/README.md

 2. Confirm that TVM has been rebuilt after runtime modifications
 3. Fix the CPU governor to performance mode
 4. Set the desired CPU frequency
-5. Verify the current CPU-frequency state
+5. Verify the CPU-frequency state
 6. Run the warmup evaluator
-7. Run model-specific tuning if tuning logs do not already exist
+7. Generate tuning logs if they do not already exist
-8. Run dataset.py or run_experiment.sh
+8. Run run_experiment.sh for automated collection
-9. Check the generated CSV file
+9. Check the generated CSV files
-10. Repeat for each target frequency and model
+10. Repeat or resume individual cases with dataset.py if necessary
 ```

 ---

-## 14. Notes on Reproducibility
+## 12. Notes on Reproducibility

 Power measurements can vary due to:

 * CPU temperature
 * background processes
-* frequency-governor behavior
+* CPU-frequency governor behavior
 * system load
 * workload duration
 * cache state